Ashifatu/Database-design-1/README.md

 Also see the entity relationship diagram in the image below.
 Please note that the retangular shape represents the table name, while the oval shapes represent the column names.

+**Figure1**

 ![entity relationship diagram 1](https://user-images.githubusercontent.com/83844773/125898140-67d77900-3292-4bb4-8095-86bdfc96890c.png)

 In line with our requirements, we will have to break up this wide table into smaller tables in order to reduce redundancy within the database.

-### Divide the information into tables
+### Normalize the table

 There are generally 2 methods/ rule of thumbs to approaching normalization (breaking up the large table).
 And they are discussed below:

-1) Translating entity ralationship (ER) diagram into relations.
+1) Translating entity relationship (ER) diagram into relations.
 This can be done by transforming all of the many-to-many relationships within our wide table into one-to-many relationships.
 2) Functional dependencies: By ensuring that there are no transitive dependencies within individual tables

 The entity relationship method will be used to simplify the wide table which will be accomplished by splitting the wide table into various entities.
 The resulting entities will be in various one to many relationships with other entities.
 With our wide table, I broke down the data into 10 various entities.
 See the entity tables in the screenshots below:

+**Figure2**

 ![normalized tables 2](https://user-images.githubusercontent.com/83844773/125912577-c8cd9b9a-4901-475c-9c7d-4edc0e2dd06f.png)
 ![normalized tables 1](https://user-images.githubusercontent.com/83844773/125912579-3574cde4-15aa-4c3e-96fc-d7f84d6d2f9a.png)